OfficeDev/microsoft-teams-sample-todo/README.md

 This is an example [tab app for Microsoft Teams](https://aka.ms/microsoftteamstabsplatform).
 When it is added to a channel, it provides a basic task manager which integrates with your personal Outlook Tasks.
 * Its purpose is to illustrate how simple it is to convert an existing web app into a Microsoft Teams tab app.
 Take a look at the [code diff between the 'before' and 'after' branches](https://github.com/OfficeDev/microsoft-teams-sample-todo/compare/85ac809a2b52b528e8323a0a14e419afca21da12...9a1224eb276fa15a76f9e4882c4abe5ae8b68a99).
-* It is not a realistic example of a team collaboration app.
+* This is not a realistic example of a team collaboration app.
 The tasks shown belong to the user's individual account and not to a shared team account.
+* For more information on developing experiences for Microsoft Teams, please review the Microsoft Teams [developer documentation](https://msdn.microsoft.com/en-us/microsoft-teams/index).

 ## Prerequisites

 1. An [Office 365 account with access to Microsoft Teams](https://github.com/OfficeDev/Microsoft-teams-docs/blob/master/teams/setup.md).
-2. Install [node.js](https://nodejs.org) if you don't already have it.
+2. This sample is built using [Node.js](https://nodejs.org).
+Download and install the recommended version if you don't already have it.

 ## Run the app

 ### Host the tab apps "configuration page" and "content page"

+To enable the app in Dev mode:
 1. Clone the repo.
-2. Run `npm install`.
+2. Open a command line in the repo subdirectory.
+3. Run `npm install` (included as part of Node.js) from the command line.
-3. Run `npm start` to start the `webpack-dev-server`.
+4. Run `npm start` to start the `webpack-dev-server` to enable the dev app to function.
-4. Alternatively, run `npm run build` to generate a deployable build.
+5. Alternatively, run `npm run build` to generate a deployable build, which you can host in your own environment.
+Note:  you will need to modify the config.url in the manifest to point to your hosting location.
+[More information](#registering-an-application-to-authenticate-with-microsoft)

 ### Add the tab to Microsoft Teams